windulad/windulad/README.md

 # More About Me? <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 <p align='center'>
 I'm a Windula Dissanayake.
 Currenylt I'm studying as a computer science undergraduate at the University of Kelaniya, Sri Lanka.
 I'm interseting in doing and contributing to Python projects to improve my coding skills.
 Moreover I'm a passionate blogger on medium.
 I write on many subject areas.
 Also I'm an enthusiastic graphic designer.
-I Have basic graphic designing skills and I'm working hard to enhance my knowledge on graphic designung.
+I Have basic graphic designing skills and I'm working hard to enhance my knowledge on graphic designing.
 </p>

 <!---